CastAlbumReviews.com

 MATT KOPLIK is the host of the popular theater podcast Broadway Breakdown.
 Matt holds a BFA in Musical Theatre from Emerson College, and he is a member of Actors’ Equity Association.
 His Playbill collection is legendary.

 MARC MILLER is deputy copy chief at Bloomberg Businessweek.
-He currently reviews for talkinbroadway.com, offoffonline,com, theaterscene.com, and stagebiz.com, and has written for such publications and websites as InTheater, Stages, Stagebill, and theatermania.com.
+He currently reviews for talkinbroadway.com, offoffonline,com, and theaterscene.com, and has written for such publications and websites as InTheater, Stages, Stagebill, and theatermania.com.
 His other writing credits include a chapter on movie musicals for the book Film Genre 2000 and notes for several musical theater recordings.
 Marc is also a lyricist whose songs have been performed at the New York Festival of Song, the American Music Theatre Festival in Philadelphia, and other venues.
 He is a member of the Drama Desk and the Outer Critics Circle..

 MATTHEW MURRAY is the former chief New York theater critic for TalkinBroadway.com, a position he held from 2001 to 2017.
 He graduated from Western Washington University with a major in playwriting.

 MICHAEL PORTANTIERE is a panelist for the podcast “This Week on Broadway,” presented by BroadwayStars.com.
-He has worked as an editor and writer for InTheater magazine and Back Stage, and he was Editor in Chief of TheaterMania.com from 2000 to 2007.
+He has worked as an editor and writer for InTheater magazine and Back Stage, and he was Editor in Chief of TheaterMania from 2000 to 2007.
 Michael has written for such publications and websites as Playbill, The Sondheim Review, Everything Sondheim, and NPR.org.
 He may be heard, along with CastAlbumReviews.com contributor Richard Barrios, on the commentary track for the DVD and Blu-Ray editions of the 1956 film version of The King and I, and he has written notes for cast recordings of Little Me, The Most Happy Fella, and the New York Philharmonic’s Sweeney Todd with George Hearn and Patti LuPone.
 He is also a theater photographer whose photos have been published in The New York Times and other major publications.

 ANDY PROPST, founder of AmericanTheaterWeb.com, wrote for such diverse publications the Village Voice, TimeOut NY, and Backstage.
 He authored the books They Made Us Happy: Betty Comden & Adolph Green’s Musicals and MoviesYou Fascinate Me So: The Life and Times of Cy Coleman, and The 100 Most Important People in Musical Theatre.
 Andy died in 2021.